fbpx

 To learn more about late-season habitat check out the Maine IFW: Managing Deer Wintering Areas in Northern, Western and Eastern Maine.
 If you are not from Maine there is still plenty of useful information to take away from this.

 Often small landowners abandon the idea of managing habitat on their property.
-This may be because you feel improving their habitat won’t make much a difference.
-Or perhaps you think improvements will cost too much money, or you don’t know where to start.
+This may be because you feel improving their habitat won’t make much of a difference.
+Or perhaps you think improvements will cost too much time and money, or you don’t know where to start.

 Article Written By: Jason Tome